One of the reasons why you should consider incorporating a company in Vietnam is that the Vietnam corporate tax rate has decreased over the years.

 - Income from providing direct technical services for agriculture;

-- Income earned from a company (excluding that in finance and real estate trading sectors) that has the yearly average number of employees no less than 20, and 30% of whom are the disables, people that recover after rehab or people that have HIV/AIDS;
+- Income earned from a company (excluding that in finance and real estate trading sectors) that has a yearly average number of employees no less than 20, 30% of whom are disabled, people that recover after rehab, or people that have HIV/ AIDS;

-- Income from providing vocational training for the ethnic minorities, the disables, or children with social difficulty;
+- Income from providing vocational training for ethnic minorities, the disabled, or children with social difficulty;

 - Other regulated types of income.